AmitYuLife/yulife-app-storybook/README.md

 It will start the offline Workflow Editor, changes will be saved on the bitrise.yml file, do not forget to commit and push your changes <3

 Pipelines and stages cannot be edited on the Workflow Editor.
 If you want a UI tool to create/modify pipelines and/or stages, you can use this tool built by one of the Bitrise engineers (not officially maintained) (Pipeline UI)[https://damienbitrise.github.io/Pipeline-UI/]

+## Testing Screen Readers

+### VoiceOVer (iOS)

+Currently, it is not possible to use VoiceOver with an iOS simulator.

+To enable VoiceOver on a physical device, follow (this tutorial)[https://support.apple.com/en-gb/guide/iphone/iph3e2e415f/ios].

+### TalkBack (Android)

+TalkBack can be run on a physical device or via an emulator.

+To run it on an emulator, you must use an emulator that has Play Store access.

+The remaining steps are the same for both physical and virtual devices:

+- Install the Android Accessibility Suite from the Play Store.
+- Go to Settings > Accessibility > TalkBack and toggle it on.

+For emulators, it is also recommended to toggle on the `TalkBack shortcut` accessibility button.
+This is an overlay button that allows you to turn TalkBack on and off easily.
+Without it, you’ll get stuck because you need 2- and 3-finger gestures to navigate the device!